 One thing that I loved about working with patients on ADLs is how freeing it can be for a person.
 For example, there were multiple patients who were so thankful to us for finally allowing them to shower after however long it had been.
 I realized in this setting that we take so many simple things for granted.
 Enabling a person to perform their own hygiene provides them with a huge sense of independence.
 It was not glamorous, but it was so important.

 Why Inpatient Probably Isn’t For Me – While I saw so much value in OT in this setting and I learned a lot, I don’t think I can see myself working there.
 I appreciate the importance of ADLs in a patient’s care and road to independence, however working on ADLs everyday during my fieldwork in a way made me lose the sense of why I want to be an OT.
-I am so inspired when I work with people with intellectual and developmental disabilities, and I absolutely loved observing pediatric OT, and I think that this fieldwork solidified my hunch about what population I want to work with.
+I am so inspired when I work with people with intellectual and developmental disabilities and I absolutely loved observing pediatric OT, and I think that this fieldwork solidified my hunch about what population I want to work with.
 I did not have a bad experience in inpatient.
 In fact, I had a wonderful experience.
 My supervisor was incredible.
 I asked lots of questions and learned a lot.
 But, I know why I want to be an OT and this wasn’t quite it.

-For a while, I felt really guilty for not loving inpatient.
+For a while, I felt really guilty for not loving the inpatient setting.
 I felt like I was a bad OT student.
 I questioned whether I had made the right choice investing in this education.
 But my fieldwork advisor made a really great point when I told her how I was feeling: you are not supposed to love all of your fieldwork placements.
-They place OT students in multiple settings to give you a taste of all the places and ways that an OT can work.
+They place OT students in multiple settings to give you a taste of all the places an OT can work.
 Fieldwork is meant to help you learn and to help you narrow down what kind of OT you want to be.
 Don’t feel bad if you don’t love all of your fieldwork placements.
 You will find your niche!

 What were your feelings after finishing your first fieldwork rotation?
 Leave a comment below!
 Thanks for reading!